-A PRT like global guideway network is a replacement for all present transportation.
+A global guideway network is all electric, universal intercontinental transportation.

 The piers need to be as tough as steel at in ground edges.
 But made up of a corrosive resistant low cost light weight basalt composit tubular form blended in at ground level to a X stake base.